d4tum/mudroid-workshop-2/README.md

 	- National Public Toilet Map

 ###Considerations:
+- To comply with Android Design Patterns, use ActionBarSherlock from http://actionbarsherlock.com/download.html in your apps.
+To add it to your project, see the README Checkpoint 1 - Adding ActionBarSherlock as a Library Project on https://github.com/qubz/mudroid-workshop-1 Also download the demo APK's to get a feel for what you can do with it
 - Offline (client-side) or on-line (server-side) big database
 - Do something new, or do something already done but do it better?
 - Google Maps:
 	- does not allow Developers to store map tile's on a device
-	- charges for to use the API when hits exceed certain limits https://developers.google.com/maps/faq#usagelimits
+	- charges for use of the API when hits exceed certain limits https://developers.google.com/maps/faq#usagelimits
 - OpenStreetMap http://www.openstreetmap.org/ is a free and open crowdsourced mapping platform that provides free map data in exchange for an attribution.
 	- map tiles can be stored on the device
 	- map can be edited with a free account